 For legal internships -- completion of at least first year at accredited law school prior to commencement of the internship, and in academic good standing at the time of application.

 For CRDC internships -- currently matriculating at an undergraduate or graduate institution working towards a degree and in academic good standing at the time of application.
 Candidates with strong knowledge and skills in a full range of statistical theories and techniques, including methods for collecting, computing, and analyzing large-scale data sets; and applying statistical techniques such as measurement of central tendency, dispersion, skewness, correlation, analysis of variance, and tests of significance, are preferred.

 Compensation: Volunteer (without compensation).
 Course credit is available depending upon school requirements.

-Application Deadline: OCR is currently accepting applications for summer 2019 legal internships.
+Application Deadline: OCR is currently accepting applications for full-time winter/spring 2020 legal internships.
 OCR is also accepting applications for spring 2019 and summer 2019 CRDC internships.

 To apply for an internship in the Office of the Assistant Secretary, the Headquarters Enforcement Team, or the DC Metro Enforcement Office, please email a cover letter, resume, transcript, and writing sample OCRDCInterns@ed.gov with the name of the office where you would like to work in the subject line of the message (e.g., "Office of the Assistant Secretary").